gabdube/gabdube.github.io/_posts/2019-04-06-shader-games.markdown

 Note that because write access is required, the shaders only use `buffer block` and not `uniform block`.
 Dynamic indexing for uniforms need not to be enabled.

+### Feature: shaderFloat64

+I like to send the time to my shaders using a `double` instead of a `float`.
+This is a personal preference and this not required for this demo.

 ## Buffers creation

-The next important setup step is the [buffers allocation](https://github.com/gabdube/asteroids-shader/blob/master/asteroids.py#L869) and [state buffer allocation](https://github.com/gabdube/asteroids-shader/blob/master/asteroids.py#L967).
+The next important step is the [buffers allocation](https://github.com/gabdube/asteroids-shader/blob/master/asteroids.py#L869) and [state buffer allocation](https://github.com/gabdube/asteroids-shader/blob/master/asteroids.py#L967).

 In this step, three buffers are allocated.
 One for the vertex and indices, another one for the game data, and one last for the shared game state.
 Because they will be exposed in the shaders, the usage flags `VK_BUFFER_USAGE_STORAGE_BUFFER_BIT` must be added.